AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 But rules with mixed style domains restriction are considered invalid.
 So, for example, the rule `[$domain=example.org]example.com##.textad` will be rejected.

+> **Compatibility with different versions of AdGuard**
+>
-> **Compatibility with different versions of AdGuard.** Such rules with `$domain` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Chrome, Firefox, Edge.
+> Such rules with `$domain` modifier are supported by AdGuard for Windows, Mac, Android, and AdGuard Browser extension for Chrome, Firefox, Edge.

 ### `path`